hankbao/libreboot/docs/hardware/index.md

     GNU+Linux works) (P/N 42T0078 FRU 42T0079 or P/N 41W1338 recommended
     for the inverter board)

-*The following LCD panels are **UNTESTED**.
+*The following LCD panels are untested.
 If you have one of these panels then please submit a report!*:

 -   CMO(IDtech?)
 N141XC (14.1" 1024x768)
 -   BOE-Hydis HT14X14 (14.1" 1024x768)